rootblind/lain-discord-bot/README.md

  Nodejs Discord bot for managing a server.

- This project is not ON GOING, you can raise **issues** if you wish for features or to contribute!
+ This project is ON GOING, you can raise **issues** if you wish for features or to contribute!

 ![Logo](https://i.ibb.co/xG8Nv30/Lain-Discord-Bot.png)